spencertipping/canard/boot.md

 ## Symbol encoding

-As mentioned in the design documentation, symbols are encoded using a single byte prefix for the length.
-So 'hello' is encoded as 05 68656c6c6f, a total of six bytes.
-Unicode is not parsed, though it will work transparently modulo the fact that the byte-length limit is still 255.
+As mentioned in the design documentation, symbols are encoded using a little-endian two-byte prefix for the inner (logical) length.
+So 'hello' is encoded in these seven bytes: 0500 68656c6c6f.
+UTF-8 is not parsed, though it will work transparently provided that the total number of bytes doesn't exceed the limit of 65535.

 What we need to do here is encode the symbol 'main.
 We don't actually need to write it again since it's already present in the symbol table; however, this